zavolanlab/htsinfer/docs/guides/installation.rst

 Installation
 ============

-This section describes how to install HTSinfer using Conda.
+This section describes how to install `HTSinfer` using Conda.

 Clone the Repository and Install Dependencies
 ---------------------------------------------

-To install HTSinfer, first clone the repository and install the dependencies via `Conda <https://docs.conda.io/en/latest/miniconda.html>`_:
+To install `HTSinfer`, first clone the repository and install the dependencies via `Conda <https://docs.conda.io/en/latest/miniconda.html>`_:

 .. code-block:: bash